mx51/contentctl-fork/README.md

 > Looking to migrate from an earlier release to the new contentctl v5+ ?
 Check out our migration guide [here](docs/contentctl_v5_migration_guide.md).

 ## What is contentctl?
 `contentctl` is a tool developed by the Splunk Threat Research Team to help with managing the content living in [splunk/security_content](https://github.com/splunk/security_content) and producing the Enterprise Security Content Update app for Splunk.
-While its development is largely driven by STRT's needs, it has been somewhat genericized and can be used by customers and partners to package their own content.
+While its development is largely driven by STRT's needs, it can be used by customers and partners to package their own content.
 Simply put, `contentctl` is the workhorse that packages detections, macros, lookups, dashboards into a Splunk app that you can use, and that understands the YAML structure and project layout we've selected to keep development clean.

 ## Quick Start Guide
 Check out our [User Guide](docs/UserGuide.md) to get started!